PreranaPattnaik4/SproutGrowAgent/REPORT.md

 - **AI Logic:** All generative AI logic is cleanly separated into Genkit flows within the `src/ai/flows/` directory.
 This modular approach makes it easy to manage and update the AI-powered features.
 - **UI Components:** The user interface is built with reusable React components located in `src/components/`, following best practices for component-based architecture.
 ShadCN UI provides a solid foundation of pre-built, accessible components.
-- **Layout and Navigation:** A consistent layout is maintained across all pages using `src/app/layout.tsx` and the `src/components/layout/header.tsx` component, which provides clear and intuitive navigation for both desktop and mobile devices.
+- **Layout and Navigation:** A consistent layout is maintained across all pages using `src/app/layout.tsx` and the `src/components/layout/header.tsx` & `src/components/layout/footer.tsx` components, which provide clear and intuitive navigation.
 - **Internationalization (i18n):** The project includes a basic framework for translation (`src/lib/i18n.ts` and `src/providers/i18n-provider.tsx`), making it ready for future expansion to support multiple languages.

 ## 5. Next Steps & Potential Improvements